-Washington may see a brief plateau in coronavirus cases, but officials warn large gatherings could lead to another spike
+‘Our emergency rooms are full’: Washington health officials warn of holiday COVID spike

 “We’re seeing hospitalization numbers we have never seen before,” Lindquist said.

-The Washington State Fair begins Friday, despite health officials earlier this week urging people to remain “extremely cautious” about attending mass gatherings.
+The Washington State Fair begins Friday in Puyallup, despite health officials’ warning earlier this week to remain “extremely cautious” about attending mass gatherings.

 Pierce County issued a health order Wednesday requiring people visiting the fair to mask up both indoors and outdoors, regardless of their vaccination status.

-King County also announced Thursday that masks will soon be required at all outdoor events in King County with 500 or more people.
+King County also announced Thursday that masks will be required at all outdoor events in King County with 500 or more people starting Tuesday.

 Vaccines are still the best tool to beat the pandemic, Lindquist said, reminding people that the goal of the vaccine is not to prevent infections (although it often does that) but rather to prevent severe hospitalizations and deaths.

-Unvaccinated people are 20 times more likely to be hospitalized with COVID-19, Secretary of Health Umair Shah said.
+Unvaccinated people are 20 times more likely to be hospitalized with COVID-19, Secretary of Health Dr. Umair Shah said.

-The health care system is at a critical time, Shah said.
-To prevent it from stretching further, people need to do all they can to prevent transmission and keep their communities safe by wearing masks, getting vaccinated if eligible and staying out of large crowds, he said.
+The health care system is in a critical time, Shah said.
+To avoid it being stretched further, people need to do all they can to prevent transmission and keep their communities safe by wearing masks, getting vaccinated if eligible and staying out of large crowds, he said.

 Shah also addressed concerns surrounding the return of many Seattle-area children to classrooms this week.
 Updated COVID-19 guidance for schools will be released next week, and will include more detailed information on existing health and safety requirements, Shah said.